scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 1 minute
 - **Damage Type:** Bludgeoning

 You cause strong winds to blow in a direction, 10 tiles long by 2 tiles wide.
-Each creature in the line must make a Strength save against your spellcasting, on fail they are blown back 1 tile, plus an additional tile for every crit rolled.
+Each creature in the line must make a Strength save against your spellcasting, on fail they are blown back 1 tile, plus an additional tile for every critical rolled.
 If they are unable to move due to a wall or obstacle they instead take 1 wound in damage.
 Any creature moving against the direction of the wind must spend two tiles of movement for every tile moved.
 You may spend 2 AP to reverse the direction of the wind.

 Add a proficiency die for every level cast above 2nd.